edwardhorsford/bard/notes/Ruby/classes.md

 ## attr_accessor

-`attr_accessor is used to define which values and methods of the class will be publicly accessible.
+`attr_accessor` is used to define which values and methods of the class will be publicly accessible.
+If you do not include an attribute or method in the attr_accessor list, it will only be available to other methods within the class.

 ## Class Variables
 Ruby provides four types of variables: